sameer/vandy-weather/README.md

 This is implemented with PyTorch for an LSTM and [scikit-learn for standardization](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html#sklearn.preprocessing.StandardScaler).

+### Layers

+* 2-layer LSTM with 51 hidden units
+* Linear layer to convert from hidden dimension to output dimension

 ## Observations

 * Weather Vane is useless as a prediction input and as a prediction output.
 It appears to be effectively random when you only have observations from one station.